-E. Deferred Retirement Option Program

-A Consolidated Pension Plan member who has elected to receive Longevity payments rather than general (COLA) increases must, in order to enter and continue to participate in the Deferred Retirement Option Program (DROP), forego receipt of all general (COLA) salary increases effective after the member's entry into the DROP.
-This member must, in order to enter and continue to participate in the DROP, forego receipt of all merit increases after the member's entry into the DROP to the extent such increase would result in the member's base salary exceeding the top of the salary range of the regular classification he/she was in, as it existed when he/she entered the DROP.
-Such participants in the DROP remain eligible to receive a promotional increase, but subsequent merit increases would be limited as described above.

-Employees participating in the DROP shall not be eligible to receive the Wage, Merit, or Performance increases provided in 29.1 or 29.2.
-However, such employees shall receive a-the one-time lump sum payments provided in 29.1.Bin the amount and on the effective date specified in the charts below.
+Deferred Retirement Option Program A Consolidated Pension Plan member who has elected to receive 2 Longevity payments rather than general (COLA) increases must, in order 3 to enter and continue to participate in the Deferred Retirement Option Program (DROP), forego receipt of all general (COLA) salary increases 5 effective after the member's entry into the DROP.
+This member must, in order to enter and continue to participate in the DROP, forego receipt of 7 all merit increases after the member's entry into the DROP to the extent 8 such increase would result in the member's base salary exceeding the top 9 of the salary range of the regular classification he/she was in, as it existed 10 when he/she entered the DROP.
+Such participants in the DROP remain 11 eligible to receive a promotional increase, but subsequent merit increases 12 would be limited as described above.
+13 participating in the DROP shall not be eligible to receive the Wage Employees 14 increases provided in 29.1 or 29.2.
+However, such employees shall 15 receive the one-time lump sum payments provided in 29.1.B.
+16 17 There shall be no one-time payments to employees participating in the DROP, other 18 than those provided for herein, unless and until there is a new contract in 19 20 effect providing for such one-time payments.
+29.47 In the event an employee is subject to an income deduction order, the City 21 shall charge the employee an administrative fee, or fees, in accordance 22 with limits established by law.
+23 24 ARTICLE 30 25 SEVERABILITY 26 Should any provision of this Agreement be found to be inoperative, void or 27 invalid by a court of competent jurisdiction, all other provisions of this Agreement 28 shall remain in full force and effect for the duration of this Agreement, it being the 29 intention of the parties that no portion of this Agreement or provision herein shall become inoperative or fail by reason of the invalidity of any other portion or provision.